szkrd/fake-blog-api/README.md

    a wrapper around json-server to let it handle many to many relations

-I'm using [json-server](https://github.com/typicode/json-server) now, but this may change in the future.
+I'm using [json-server](https://github.com/typicode/json-server) now, but this ~~may~~ should change in the future.
 Probably graphql would be more logical.

 ## Usage